nkeplinger/healthcare_module7/README.md

 All supporting images were output and saved in the `output/` directory.
 These ouptputs were used to generate our final report summary and presentation.
 Figure numbers correspond to the reasearch topic they are supporting.

 ### Presentaiton
-A powerpoint presenation presented on December 2022 was saved in the `Presentation/` directory.
+A powerpoint presenation presented was submitted on the bootcamp spot submission portal.

 ### Final Summary
 A summary of all findings can be found in the `Summary_doc/` directory.
 This data references figures found in the `output/` directory.